 I have a batch of peach wine and a batch of pear wine in 5 gallon glass jugs ready to bottle.
 Both need to be sweetened at bottling time to bring out more of the fruit flavor.
-Please explain to this rookie exactly how you sweeten the wine as you bottle it.
+Please explain to this rookie exactly how you back sweeten a homemade wine as you bottle it.
 Do you add the sugar/water solutions to each bottle or do you add to the 5 gallon glass jugs, stir, and then bottle??
-Same question on how to add the chemicals to prevent re-fermentation and oxidation.
 And, is plain sugar OK to sweeten with?

 Thanks, ready to bottle in Missouri…

-The first thing that needs to happen before you do anything to your homemade wine is to make sure that it has completed its fermentation.
+The first thing that needs to happen before sweetening your homemade wine is to make sure that it has completed its fermentation.
 This takes more than just a visual inspections.
-This needs to be verified with a gravity hydrometer.
-The specific gravity reading on the hydrometer should be .998 or lower.
-If it is not, then your wine is not yet ready to be sweetened.
+This needs to be verified with a wine hydrometer.
+The specific gravity reading on the hydrometer should read .998 or less.
+If it is not, then your wine is not yet ready to be back sweetened.

-Essentially, the sugar needs to be added to your wine while it is in bulk.
+Essentially, the sugar needs to be added to your wine while it is still in bulk.
 Adding the sugar per wine bottle is not practical nor is it necessary.
-It is also important to note that you will also want to have the wine siphoned out of the glass jugs and off the sediment before adding the sugar--a process called racking--otherwise unwanted sediment could be stirred up into your wine.
+It is also important to note that you will also want to have the wine siphoned out of the fermenter and off the sediment before adding the sugar – a process called racking – otherwise unwanted sediment could be stirred up into your homemade wine.

-Almost everyone that sweetens their wine uses cane sugar, but what you choose to use is open for experimentation.
-Honey, grape concentrate, corn sugar can all be experimented with.
-Just remember that once it's in the wine it won't be coming back out.
+Almost everyone uses plain-ole cane sugar when back sweetening their homemade wine, but what you choose to use is open for experimentation: honey, grape concentrate, corn sugar can all be experimented with to add different subtle flavors to their fruit wines.
+Just remember that once the sugar is in the wine it won’t be coming back out.
+The sweetening process is not very forgiving in this respect.
 For this reason you may want to do a test batch before adding the sweetener to the rest of the wine.
-Maybe take a gallon of the wine off and sweeten that first.
+Maybe take a gallon of the wine off and back sweeten that first.

 Anytime you add a sugar to sweeten a homemade wine you will also want to add potassium sorbate to help eliminate the chance of the wine brewing again.
 And, anytime you bottle a wine you will want to add sodium metabisulfite to help keep the wine from turning color and/or spoiling.

 The article, Making Sweet Wines, may be of some interest to you.
-It goes through all of this in more detail, so you might be worth taking a look.
+It goes through all of in’s and out’s of sweetening homemade wine in more detail, so you might be worth taking a look.